getalp/mass-dataset/README.md

   - [Russian data set](https://www.faithcomesbyhearing.com/audio-bibles/download/rus/RUSS76N2DA)
   - [Spanish data set](https://www.faithcomesbyhearing.com/audio-bibles/download/spn/SPNBDAN1DA)

-The audios were convered from multi to single channel by using [this]() script.
-And [this]() script was used to generated the input for the Maus forced aligner (verse information removal).
+The audios were converted from multi to single channel by using [this]() script.
+[This]() script was used to generate the input for the Maus forced aligner (verse information removal).

 2) Aligning the data with [Maus forced aligner](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic)
 For the covered languages, we make available the output from the Maus forced aligner in LANGUAGE/textgrid/.
 For new languages, please check the Website.